Thailand travel advisories

 (Wittayu Road, roughly halfway between Lumpini Police Station and Lumpini MRT Station)

-◎If you have submitted a residence notification, please be sure to notify us of any changes to the information listed (changes in address due to moving, additions or changes to mobile phone number or email address, etc.) or if you have returned to your home country or moved out.
+◎If you have submitted a residence notification, please be sure to let us know if there are any changes to the information listed (changes to your address due to moving, additions or changes to your mobile phone number or email address, etc.), or if you are returning to or moving out of your home country.

-◎Short-term travelers staying for less than three months (including overseas tourists and business travelers) who are not required to submit a residence notification should make use of the Ministry of Foreign Affairs' overseas travel registration ("Tabi-Regi").
-Registered users can receive the latest travel information for their destination, contact emails in the event of an emergency, and emergency contacts in case of an emergency.
+◎Short-term travelers (including international tourists and business travelers) staying for less than three months who are not required to submit a residence notification should make use of the Ministry of Foreign Affairs' overseas travel registration ("Tabi-Regi").
+Registered users can receive the latest travel information for their destination, email notifications in the event of an emergency, and emergency contact information in case of an emergency.

 ・Tabireg: https://www.ezairyu.mofa.go.jp/tabireg/index.html

-・If you have signed up for Tabi-Regi Simple Registration and would like to stop receiving emails, please follow the procedure to stop receiving emails from the URL below.
+・If you have registered for TabiRegi Simple Registration and would like to stop receiving emails, please follow the procedure to stop receiving emails from the URL below.

 https://www.ezairyu.mofa.go.jp/tabireg/simple/delete

-◎In the event of an emergency, we may use the short message service (SMS) to send relevant information to the mobile phone numbers registered in your residence notification or Tabi-Regi to confirm your safety and request a reply.
-In this system, we use Thailand's country code (+66) as a general rule, and messages are sent in half-width alphanumeric characters (Roman letters).
+◎In the event of an emergency, we may use the mobile phone short message service (SMS) to send relevant information to the mobile phone number registered in your residence notification or "Tabi-Regi" to confirm your safety and request a reply.
+This system generally uses Thailand's country code (+66), and messages are sent in half-width alphanumeric characters (Roman letters).

 ・About the start of operations: https://www.th.emb-japan.go.jp/files/000388576.pdf